 However, some water-based lubes have ingredients that some women have found problematic.
 Glycerine, parabens, additives, and preservatives can cause irritations or infections for some people.
-For others, especially those who enjoy longer play sessions with their lover, water-based lubes can dry up quicker than desired, requiring the lube be reapplied more often.
+For others, especially those who enjoy longer play sessions with their lover, water-based lubes can dry up quicker than desired, requiring the lube to be reapplied more often.

 We love the water-based lube by Viamax.
-Its non-glycerine based formula keeps it from getting sticky as it dries, and there are no additives to irritate delicate tissue.
+Its non-glycerine-based formula keeps it from getting sticky as it dries, and there are no additives to irritate delicate tissue.
 It’s also made with organic plant extracts, which nourish and soothe skin.

-Silicone lube is newer on the market, but has become a very popular lubrication solution for a variety of kinds of sexual pleasure.
+Silicone lube is newer on the market but has become a very popular lubrication solution for a variety of kinds of sexual pleasure.
 It lasts for a very long time, as it does not dry up or absorb into the skin.
-It’s also cost effective, as a tiny amount of silicone lube will last substantially longer than a water-based lubricant, so you need to reapply it less frequently.
+It’s also cost-effective, as a tiny amount of silicone lube will last substantially longer than a water-based lubricant, so you need to reapply it less frequently.
 And because it does not need additional ingredients, the chance of it causing irritation or allergic reactions is extraordinarily minimal.

 Silicone lube does have some drawbacks, however.
-Because isn’t not an easy-to-clean formula, it can stain fabric if it gets spilled (or if too much lubricant is used).
+Because it isn’t an easy-to-clean formula, it can stain fabric if it gets spilled (or if too much lubricant is used).
 Additionally, some silicone toys may interact poorly with silicone lubes, so many toy owners may want to use water-based lube with their favorite dildos in order to keep them in perfect condition.
-If you use Silicone lube with sex toys you will need to clean your sex toy after using it so the silicone lube do not damage your toy.
+If you use Silicone lube with sex toys you will need to clean your sex toy after using it so the silicone lube does not damage your toy.

 Uberlube has one of the best silicone lubes we’ve found.
-Its silky feel is incomparable, and it’s combination of high quality silicone, with a touch of vitamin E oil, protects the skin while keeping everything slick and sexy.
+Its silky feel is incomparable, and its combination of high-quality silicone, with a touch of vitamin E oil, protects the skin while keeping everything slick and sexy.
 It even comes in a small travel size, to discreetly tuck into your purse or toiletry kit for travel.